Over the past few years, I have found that converting speech to text has a lot of value.

 When it comes to transcribing audio recordings, I used one online vendor for a successful Kickstarter project.
 This same vendor did a great job back then.
 However, after while they began to deliver slower (1 week+), less consistently and results were not as accurate as I had previously seen.
 This did not just happen once or twice.
 This caused me to look elsewhere within the free market for similar transcription services.

 No transcripts are 100% accurate due to nuances in language and even audio recordings, so you need to check the transcripts received against the audio you sent.
+I do.

 In 2016, I started to use Rev and now get transcripts for my audio recordings in less than 12 hours.